top of page

 HYMENOPTERA > APOCRITA | Parasitica > Ichneumonidae > Tryphoninae > Tryphonini

-Dyspetes luteomarginatus could be confused with Dyspetes arrogator except that the two species fly at different times of the year, with the latter earlier on in May and June and the featured species here more likely to be seen in August and September.
+It could easily be confused with Dyspetes arrogator except that the two species fly at different times of the year.
+Dyspetes arrogator is on the wing much earlier during May and June, whereas Dyspetes luteomarginatus won't be seen until late July at the earliest but, more likely, during August and September.

 Kitt's Grave (woodland), Hampshire | Sept.22